polyaxon/polyaxon/site/integrations/postgres-ha-on-azure.md

 ---
 title: "Postgres HA on Azure"
 meta_title: "Azure Database for postgres"
-meta_description: "Using Azure Database for postgres for a high available Polyaxon sql storage of your experiments and jobs records."
+meta_description: "Using Azure Database for postgres for a high available Polyaxon sql storage of your experiments and jobs' records."
 custom_excerpt: "Azure Database for PostgreSQL provides fully managed, enterprise-ready community PostgreSQL database as a service.
 The PostgreSQL Community edition helps you easily lift and shift to the cloud, using languages and frameworks of your choice."
 image: "../../content/images/integrations/azure-postgresql.png"
 author: